Key takeaways

 Anti-inflammatory Properties

 Chronic inflammation is a known contributor to many modern diseases, such as heart disease, cancer, and Alzheimer's.
 Curcumin helps combat inflammation by inhibiting molecules that play a significant role in the inflammatory process.
-Studies have shown that curcumin can be as effective as some anti-inflammatory drugs, without the negative side effects.
+Some studies suggest that curcumin can be as effective as some anti-inflammatory drugs, but more research is needed to confirm this without negative side effects.

 Boosting Antioxidant Levels